Connect

 Do you love gardening?
 Are you interested in broadening your knowledge of sustainable gardening?
 Do you like making friends and doing things with others who share your interests?
 Is serving your community important to you?

 You may ask yourself these questions if you’re considering becoming a Master Gardener.
-If you answer yes to any of these questions, becoming a Master Gardener is quite likely right for you.
+If you answer yes to all of these questions, becoming a Master Gardener is quite likely right for you.

 Who We Are

-Denton County Master Gardener Association is a corps of volunteers, sponsored by Texas A&M AgriLife, who learn, serve, and play together with the mission of helping Denton County and North Texas residents create sustainable gardens, landscapes, and communities by sharing research-based gardening information.
+Denton County Master Gardener Association is a corps of volunteers, sponsored by Texas A&M AgriLife, who learn, serve, and play together with the mission to educate and inspire Denton County residents through research-based horticulture, to promote eco-friendly gardens and enduring landscapes that enrich our communities.

 How We Serve